datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

 ![You can turn off two factor verification by clicking Turn Off.](images/07_chromebook_security/07_chromebookintro_security-15.png)

-Once you have enabled two step verification, you will need to have your phone with you every time you log in to your computer.
+Finally, once you have enabled two step verification, you will need to have your phone with you every time you log in to your computer.
 This is good for security purposes, but will cause problems if you lose or replace your phone.
 Make sure you turn this feature back off if you are planning on getting a new phone.

 ### Managing apps and devices